 In order to manage insurance risks more effectively, the Group manages insurance risks through reinsurance to reduce the effect of potential losses to the Group.
 Three major types of reinsurance agreements, ceding on a quota share basis or a surplus basis or excess reinsurance, are usually used to cover insurance liability risk, with retention limits varying by product line and territory.
 The reinsurance contract basically covers all insurance contracts with risk liability.
 Although the Group has reinsurance arrangements, it is not relieved of its direct obligations to its policyholders.
-The Group's placement of reinsurance is diversified such that neither it is dependent on a single reinsurance contract.
+The Group's placement of reinsurance is diversified such that neither it is dependent on a single reinsurer nor are the operations of the Group substantially dependent upon any single reinsurance contract.